Safyrus/NES_PWAA/doc/text.md

 To read a dialog, you need to decode the block from the start to the position of your string.

+The first 2 bytes indicate the size of the block. (low byte then high byte)

 ## Pseudo decoding algorithm

     # for the entire block of input data